arilence/dotfiles/README.md

 ### Notes
 - At the moment, these files are OS X specific.
 One day I will make them work on *nix platforms.
-- Please change the user details inside of the file `git/gitconfig` before using.